Russell Hobbs steam irons are extremely popular around the world, with tens of thousands sold each year.

 Ready, let’s jump in!

-You may have experienced the issue with your Russell Hobbs steam iron, not heating or turning on is typically brought on by a power supply problem or the selection of the incorrect setting.
+You may have experienced the issue with your Russell Hobbs steam iron not heating is typically brought on by a power supply problem or the selection of the incorrect setting.

 This is yet another common steam iron issue.